 Hi, I’m Tianlin, a PhD candidate in Electrical and Computer Engineering.
-My research focuses on applied electromagnetics and microwave remote sensing, specifically the CYGNSS mission for ocean surface wind measurements in tropical cyclones.
-In the past I have been a GSI for EECS 216 – Introduction to Signals and Systems at UM and teaching assistant for courses of circuits, electromagnetics, and microwave engineering at other universities.
+My research focuses on applied electromagnetic and microwave remote sensing, specifically the CYGNSS mission for ocean surface wind measurements in tropical cyclones.
+In the past I have been a GSI for EECS 216 – Introduction to Signals and Systems at UM and teaching assistant for courses of circuits, electromagnetic, and microwave engineering at other universities.
 I believe teaching is the best way to learn.
 I sincerely hope to contribute my knowledge and experience to the success of all GSIs and IAs.
 Please feel free to contact me at email@example.com to discuss your questions, concerns, and challenges in teaching.